Invergordon: History

 The town built up around the harbour which was established in 1828.
 The area became a police burgh in 1863 and Invergordon Town Hall was completed in 1871.

 The Invergordon Grain Distillery, operated by Philippines-owned whisky giant Whyte & Mackay, was established in 1959.
 Connected to the distillery was the Invergordon Distillery Pipe Band which was formed in 1964.

-In 1971, the British Aluminium Company, which was 47% owned by Reynolds Metals, opened an aluminum smelter at Invergordon.
+In 1971, the British Aluminium Company, which was 47% owned by Reynolds Metals, opened an aluminium smelter at Invergordon.

-Naval Base
+Naval base

 The naval institute was designed in 1914 by Edinburgh architect Stewart Kaye in anticipation of the First World War.
 The naval base was the venue for the Invergordon Mutiny of 1931.
 Remains of the naval base are evidenced in the tank farm lying behind the town centre; the port used to contain fuel oil and water supplies for naval ships (see Inchindown oil tanks).

 One German bomb hit one of the tanks during the Second World War when a large flying boat base occupied much of the northerly coast of the Cromarty Firth.
-The naval base closed in 1956.
+The naval base closed in 1956 (though the Oil Fuel Depot was retained in service until 1991).
 On 27–28 May 1957 the Royal Navy held a fleet review in the waters off the town.

 Since 1978, the former naval base has been used as a deep water port which has been visited by many large cruise liners and allows disembarkation for coach tours in the northern Highlands.
-The port renewed its military connections in the summer of 2017, when it was visited by the new aircraft carrier HMS Queen Elizabeth during her sea trials.
-On 19 June 2021 the last of the Batch-2 River-class offshore patrol vessel, HMS Spey, was commissioned at a ceremony at the former naval base.
+In the summer of 2017, the port was visited by the new aircraft carrier HMS Queen Elizabeth during her sea trials.
+On 19 June 2021 the last of the Batch-2 River-class offshore patrol vessels, HMS Spey, was commissioned at a ceremony at the former naval base.
 The Royal Marines Band Service was at the ceremony providing musical support.

 Culture

-Invergordon is now the premier mural town of the Highlands and hopes to emulate the success of her mentor in Chemainus, British Columbia.
-Currently the town is adorned with a series of 17 murals.
-The paintwork created by a selection of artists tells the stories of the local community and the area.
-This trail is a result of a community project which was initially designed to integrate local community groups (17 in total took part).
-The trail, which was opened by the Princess Royal, now acts as a major tourist draw.
+Invergordon has a number of painted murals.
+There is a mural trail, designed to integrate local community groups, opened by Anne, Princess Royal in 2007.